NOT just your everyday, ordinary beehive.

 In the Spring of 2013 we prepared to do a “hive split” -- separating a queen, some brood bars, several shakes of nurse bees, and some honey/pollen stores into an empty new hive -- leaving their old home full of worker bees and drones but queenless.

 These are some of the actual log notes

 The split worked.
 Not once but twice.
 Six months and another split later, the colony is now composed of six strong hives.

 Six is enough for the level of support we can put in.

 Before you go, there's lots more to know and see.

-VISIT THE OTHER THREE TABS ON OUR SITE
+VISIT THE OTHER FOUR TABS ON OUR SITE

 Use SITE NAVIGATION Tabs at Page Top

 We love our friends and colleagues.
 So please feel free to call for an appointment to visit during normal business hours.

 209 Maple Ave, Harleysville, PA 19438, US